 Be amazed at Chuor Dori

-This is the main thoroughfare where lots of different stores are lined up.
-Here you will find anything, from stores devoted exclusively to specific anime characters or series to others than stock a bit of everything.
+Chuor Dori is the main thoroughfare in Akihabara and is where lots of different stores are lined up.
+Along the road you will find anything, from stores devoted exclusively to specific anime characters or series to others that stock a bit of everything.
 There are gaming centers, shops selling paraphernalia and merchandising, collectibles, etc. everything and anything and lots of useless stuff you will regret having bought when you get home.
 But, hey, this is what you came to Japan for.
 Spend some time inside these stores and marvel at the great finds.

 Yodobashi, the center of all things electronic